 The Lightner Museum

 The museum is housed in the former Alcazar Hotel, built in 1888 by Henry Flagler…yes, the same guy!
-Today this beautiful building is home to a fine collection of fine and decorative 19th century art.
+Today this beautiful building is home to a collection of fine and decorative 19th century art.
 The hotel was at the height of its popularity during the 1890’s, known for its recreational facilities, having the worlds largest indoor swimming pool at the time, grand ballrooms, sulfur baths, a steam room, massage parlor, gymnasium, bowling alley, archery ranges, tennis courts and a bicycle academy!
 Today, the pool is empty, but the lovely Cafe Alcazar serves lunch and dinner in the bottom of the pool.
 We had a delicious lunch there!

-Hotel Alcazar Pool around the turn of the century
+Cafe Alcazar and The Hotel Alcazar Pool around the turn of the century

 As has been the norm (unfortunately), we had quite a bit of rain during our stay.
 We made the best of it, and got a jump on putting our Christmas tree up!
 Oh, and the “Grinch That Stole Christmas” was on TV (note lit tree above the Grinch)!